 You should be aware that the price of LPG in comparison to heating oil or mains gas has tended to be higher in recent times.
 However, to give you some confidence in the pricing of LPG:

-If you are considering either updating your exiting LPG heating system or looking to put in a LPG system to a property please call our friendly staff at ‘AddHeat’ who will be happy to see how they can help.
+If you are considering either updating your exiting LPG heating system or looking to put in a LPG system to a property please call our friendly staff who will be happy to help.